+'''

 @goal>

+'''

 then it performs a slightly different operation.
-In that case it will erase the buffer instead of overwritting it with a chunk that has no slots (which would be the consistent extension from providing slots and values).
-The difference is that when the buffer is erased it will be empty.
+In that case it will erase the buffer instead of overwriting it with a chunk that has no slots (which would be the consistent extension from providing slots and values), and when the buffer is erased it will be empty.
+The difference between erasing the buffer and clearing it is that no modules are notified of the erasing action whereas modules will be notified when a buffer clears (if they have indicated that they want such notifications).
 That will show up in the trace like this: